-How many people have walked into their local masājid or Islamic centers, and then either fallen over backwards or scrambled for the door immediately, repulsed by the smell?
+How many people have walked into their local Masaajid or Islamic centers, and then either fallen over backwards or scrambled for the door immediately, repulsed by the smell?
 Or stood horrified in shock at the disgusting state of the musallah?
 Unfortunately, too many.
-It is sad how common it is to find a masjid or Islamic center in bad conditions.
+It is sad how common it is to find a Masjid or Islamic center in bad conditions.

-However, it is even sadder that people complain about it, use it as an excuse to not go to the masjid, but don’t do anything about it.
-The masjid does not belong
+However, it is even sadder that people complain about it, use it as an excuse to not go to the Masjid, but don’t do anything about it.
+The Masjid does not belong

-to any one person or organization; it is a trust from Allāh to the entire Muslim community.
+to any one person or organization; it is a trust from Allah to the entire Muslim community.

 The problem is as follows: